PacktPublishing/Full-Stack-Development-with-Spring-Boot-3-and-React-Fourth-Edition/README.md

 5. [https://nodejs.org/en/download](https://nodejs.org/en/download)

 ## Know more on the Discord server <img alt="Coding" height="25" width="32"  src="https://cliply.co/wp-content/uploads/2021/08/372108630_DISCORD_LOGO_400.gif">
-You can get more engaged on the discord server for more latest updates and discussions in the community at [Discord](https://packt.link/FullStackSpringBootReact4e)
+You can get more engaged on the Discord server for more latest updates and discussions in the community at [Discord](https://packt.link/FullStackSpringBootReact4e)

 ## Download a free PDF <img alt="Coding" height="25" width="40" src="https://emergency.com.au/wp-content/uploads/2021/03/free.gif">